cgcarlosg/Printers-and-Inks-Online-Store/README.md

 ## Show your support

-Give a ⭐️ if you like this project!
+Give an ⭐️ if you like this project!

 ## Acknowledgments

-- To carry out this project we used Microverse Study material, W3 Schools and Google.
+- To carry out this project I used Microverse Study material, W3 Schools, and Google.

 ## 📝 License